MITRECND/chopshop/docs/chopshop_docs/chopshop_usage.md

 directories and name each of the files after the module name and timestamp:

 <code>
-chopshop -F "output/%N/%N-%T.txt" -f /pcaps/data.pcap "payloads -c -r; gh0st_decode"
+chopshop -F "output/%N/%N-%T.txt" -f /pcaps/data.pcap "payloads; gh0st_decode"
 </code>

 The above invocation would do the same thing as the above example but would